hylang/hy/docs/language/api.rst

         parameter-1 1

 &rest
-    parameter will contain 0 or more positional arguments.
+    Parameter will contain 0 or more positional arguments.
 No other positional arguments may be specified after this one.

     The following code example defines a function that can be given 0 to n